benc-uk/kube-workshop/k3s/08-ingress/readme.md

 kubectl get ingress
 ```

-It may take it a minute for it to be assigned an address, note the address will be the same as the external IP of the ingress-controller (you can check this with `kubectl get svc -n ingress | grep LoadBalancer`)
+Now both applications should be running on: `http://{VM_IP}:30036`

-Visit this IP in your browser, if you check the "About" screen and click the "More Details" link it should take you to the API, which should now be served from the same IP as the frontend.
+Visit the above url in your browser, if you check the "About" screen and click the "More Details" link it should take you to the API, which should now be served from the same IP as the frontend.

 ## 🖼️ Cluster & Architecture Diagram